 - Seven-day or monthly bus and tram passes at a child's rate

-While the railcard is valid for up to three months, the exact length is at the discretion of the jobcentre you apply to.
+While the railcard is valid for up to three months, the exact length is at the discretion of the Jobcentre you apply to.
 Once it has expired, repeat applications can be made.

 How do I apply?